This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Add Ins

-• 4 ounces semi-sweet chocolate chopped
+• 4 ounces semi-sweet chocolate, chopped

 • 1 cup marshmallow fluff

-• 1 cup caramel sauce optional, if you want to copy the flavors of Ben and Jerry’s Phish Food
+• 1 cup caramel sauce, optional, if you want to copy the flavors of Ben and Jerry’s Phish Food

 Instructions

-• Make the Custard
+Make the Custard

 • Set a metal strainer over a large bowl and set it aside for later.

 • Place the milk, sugar, cocoa powder, corn syrup (if using), and salt in a medium saucepan.
 Heat over medium heat until the mixture is hot and comes to a gentle simmer.
+Remove from the heat and add 4 ounces of chopped chocolate, stirring until the chocolate melts.

-• Pour about ½ cup of the warm milk mixture into the egg yolks while constantly whisking.
+• Whisk the egg yolks in a medium size bowl.
+Pour about ½ cup of the warm milk mixture into the egg yolks while constantly whisking.
 This step will temper or gently warm the eggs so they don’t turn into scrambled eggs.

-• Now pour the tempered egg mixture into the hot milk, whisking constantly.
-Cook over medium-low heat, stirring constantly for 5 to 8 minutes until it thickens slightly.
-If you have an instant-read thermometer, it should read 180°F. If you don't have an instant-read thermometer, look for the mixture to be steamy hot (but not boiling) and thick enough to leave a trail when you run your finger across a spatula.
+If you have an instant-read thermometer, it should reach 180°F. No thermometer?
+Look for a steamy (but not boiling) mixture that’s thick enough to leave a clean trail when you run your finger across a spatula.

 • Pour the mixture through a metal strainer and discard any lumps.